 A very important part of my ministry is giving Holy Communion to patients – it means so much to them.
 I feel very privileged to do what I do.
 The benefits are not confined to the patients; relatives who know their loved one has been visited and prayed with are also comforted.

-Sharing and Praying with Solo Mothers
+New Zealand: Sharing and Praying with Solo Mothers

 Mary Tait (second from right at back) of the New Zealand Vice Province writes: “This group of solo Mums meet in the neighbouring parish of St Bernadette’s, Naenae each Monday afternoon in one of their homes.
 It is a time of sharing and praying together about what is going on in their lives and the world around them.
 The group was originally formed over twenty years ago when I was doing parish ministry there.
 As you can imagine, the group has changed over the years but still welcomes anyone who comes along.
 There is no need for me to be present, but it is a meeting I try not to miss going along to.”

-Working with Women to be Self-sustainable in Zambia
+Zambia: Working with Women to be Self-sustainable

 This photograph was taken at Kabanga, in the western province, which is one of our rural missions in Zambia.
 Presentation Sister Inez Fernandes works with the people here.